charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 Teaching advanced programming concepts to children is challenging, especially with Java.
 Clprolf — or the Clprolf framework — can serve as an easier entry point to Java.

-By introducing declensions such as **agent**, **human expert**, **machine tool**, or **computer as worker**, Clprolf provides intuitive metaphors that make it easier to explain complex topics.
+By introducing declensions such as **agent**, **human expert**, **abstraction**, or **computer as worker**, Clprolf provides intuitive metaphors that make it easier to explain complex topics.
 These perspectives can help make object-oriented programming more accessible, even for young learners.

 ---